 MMP is an acronym for “mobile measurement partner.”
 The term comes from Facebook’s name for the first group of tech providers that integrated with the social media platform to track app installs.

 A mobile measurement partner is exactly what it sounds like: a third-party technology partner that measures mobile app performance.
 Usually, this means attributing downloads and installs, which is done via a piece of code called an SDK (software development kit).
 MMPs can measure post-install activities as well, such as in-app registrations, purchases, and engagements.
-Download our guide for a detailed explanation of the technology and tracking methods behind MMPs.

 The major MMPs in the market today are Adjust, AppsFlyer, Branch, Kochava, and Singular.
 (Fun fact: TUNE was technically the first MMP, as we created the very first mobile app attribution SDK, known at the time as MobileAppTracking.
 It was eventually rebranded as Attribution Analytics and acquired by Branch in 2018.)